atsushieno/aap-juce/README.md

 It would be much easier to place Android SDK and NDK to the standard location though.
 Symbolic links would suffice.

-## Under the hood
+## Under the hood (for understanding)

-JUCE itself already supports JUCE apps running on Android and there is still no need to make any changes to the upstream JUCE.
+JUCE itself already supports JUCE apps running on Android and there is no need to make any changes to the upstream JUCE.

-We use juce_emscripten for future plan to integrate with wasm builds. juce_emscripten is based on 5.4.5-ish so far.
+<del>We use juce_emscripten for future plan to integrate with wasm builds.
+juce_emscripten is based on 5.4.5-ish so far.</del><ins>it is pulled out and we went back to juce-framework/JUCE.</ins>

 Projucer is not capable of supporting arbitrary plugin format and it's quite incompete.
 Thus we make additional changes to the generated Android Gradle project.
 It is mostly taken care by `build-sample.sh` and `fixup-project.sh`.

+(After this documentation was written, JUCE started supporting CMake to some extent, so we should migrate over there.
+But it's also up to the ported apps.
+Since not everything will migrate, we will be stuck if we (only ourselves) migrate to CMake.)

-## difference between normal JUCE Android app and JUCE-AAP Android app
+### difference between normal JUCE Android app and JUCE-AAP Android app

 Projucer can generate Android apps, and we basically make use of it.
 Although its feature is quite insufficient, we don't expect it to generate the entire set of the required files.
 We (at least on our samples) copy our own support files into the apps instead, namely the top-level `build.gradle`, `gradle-properties` and `settings.gradle`.